cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/show-balance.md

 ## 4-5.
 Check your l1 balance

-Also, check to see if your balance in Layer1 is decreasing.
+Also, check your balance in the main chain was reduced.

-Try typing `getl1balance`.
+Try `getl1balance`.

 ```
 $ node app.js